3D-e-Chem/kripodb/README.md

 # Data

-An example data set included in the `data/` directory.
+An example data set included in the [data/](data/) directory.
 See [data/README.md](data/README.md) for more information.

 # Knime workflow

-The `Knime-KripoDB-example.zip` file is an Knime workflow (http://www.knime.org).
+The [Knime-KripoDB-example.zip](Knime-KripoDB-example.zip) file is an Knime workflow (http://www.knime.org).

 It can be run by importing it into Knime.
-Make sure the Python used by Knimeis the same the Python with kripodb package installed.
+Make sure the Python used by Knime is the same the Python with kripodb package installed.

 # Docker